megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

 }
 ```

-What I've done here is take the default Nginx configuration file that comes out of the box, and replace the `include /etc/nginx/conf.d/*.conf;` line with my own `server` block directive.
+What I've done here is take the default Nginx configuration file that comes right out of the box, and replace the `include /etc/nginx/conf.d/*.conf;` line with my own `server` block directive.

-> As explained in [the official image's Dockerhub page](https://hub.docker.com/_/nginx), a quick way of obtaining a copy of this file is using this command: `docker run --rm --entrypoint=cat nginx /etc/nginx/nginx.conf > /host/path/nginx.conf`.
+> As explained in [the official image's Dockerhub page](https://hub.docker.com/_/nginx), a quick way of obtaining a copy of this default file is using this command: `docker run --rm --entrypoint=cat nginx /etc/nginx/nginx.conf > /host/path/nginx.conf`.

 The most interesting parts are the `proxy_pass` directives that take care of redirecting traffic to the apps.
 Notice how they refer to the Admin Portal using `http://admin-portal:8080` and to the Web API by `http://web-api:8080`.
 These are the internal naming of these components within the containers' virtual network, which gets created automatically by Docker Compose.